-How to configure reverse DNS
+How to configure reverse DNS of an Instance

-Reverse DNS is the opposite of classic “forward” DNS, and maps an IP address to a hostname.
+Reverse DNS is the opposite of classic “forward” DNS and maps an IP address to a hostname.
 This can be useful if, for example, you want to send emails from your server.

 If you are using the default reverse DNS (*.pub.instances.scw.cloud), you may experience problems with deliverability of your emails and during the subscription of certain tools like Junk Mail Reporting Program (JMRP) and Smart Network Data Services (SNDS) - services provided by Microsoft to whitelist your IP’s on their email servers.